Skip to content

 It may fit best when:

-- your monthly budget can absorb the payment even if rates rise
+• Your monthly budget can handle the payment even if rates rise.

-A HELOC is usually more defensible for debt consolidation when the borrower is solving a temporary debt problem and using the line as a structured payoff tool, not as another revolving account to keep open and active.
+A HELOC is usually more defensible for debt consolidation when you are solving a temporary debt problem and using the line as a structured payoff tool.
+It is riskier when it becomes another revolving account that stays open and active.

-When A HELOC For Debt Consolidation Is Often A Bad Idea
+When A HELOC For Debt Consolidation May Be A Bad Idea

 Risks Of Using A HELOC For Debt Consolidation